-People of Jain religion in Western and Central India also worship Goddess Saraswati, apart from Hindus.
+People of the Jain religion in Western and Central India also worship Goddess Saraswati, apart from Hindus.

 Goddess Saraswati holds in one hand a book.
 It is a sign that she is the embodiment of true knowledge.
 Another symbol of her spirituality and meditation is the rosary of clear crystals.
 Her expertise in different art forms is represented by the musical instrument, veena.
 The symbol of creativity and purification is represented by the fourth hand, which has a pot of holy water.

-Anuraga is also associated to Saraswati.
+Anuraga is also associated with Saraswati.
 It is the love and respect for music that expresses emotions and feelings.